cangjielanguage/cangjie_docs/docs/dev-guide/source_en/Appendix/compile_options.md

 ### `--sanitizer-coverage-trace-memcmp`

 This compilation option provides prefix comparison feedback for String, Array, and other comparisons.
-Enabling this option inserts callback functions before String and Array comparison functions.
-Specifically, the following APIs for String and Array will insert corresponding stub functions:
+Enabling this option inserts callback functions before comparison functions for String and Array.
+Specifically, for the following APIs of String and Array, corresponding instrumentation functions are inserted:

 - String==: __sanitizer_weak_hook_memcmp
 - String.startsWith: __sanitizer_weak_hook_memcmp